aaron9589/esphome-for-model-railroading/README.md

 - Point Control
 - Signal Control

-So far I've got Block Detection to the stage where it is being implemented on my layout, and Point Control is now also available.
-I have some plans to use addressable RGB LEDs for Signal Control which I'll share in this repo once i'm at that stage.

 ## Background

 My layout is based on the Illawarra line in the early 2000's between Bomaderry/Nowra, Kiama and other areas of interest.
 Here's a [website](https://illawarraline.net) with some more info.